Here's your daily audio briefing (updated weekdays):

 “In a routine traffic stop, I'd expect no special treatment from an approaching officer.
 A black guy is a black guy in a darkened car on a Saturday night ...
 [McClain and I] shared geography, race and age.
 In the ever-growing list of young men who have died at the hands of law enforcement, it's not uncommon for me to share at least one trait.
 Two?
 Unlikely.
 Three?
 Never.
 One hell of a coincidence.”

 Keep reading for more on what’s happening in L.A. today, and stay safe out there.

 Coming Up Today, August 26

 Community fridges, a form of hyperlocal food aid, have become more popular than ever during the COVID-19 pandemic.
 They're organized and overseen by residents who clean, stock and benefit from them.
-But this alternative ecosystem of community aid exists in a legal gray area, reports LAist contributor Lillian Kalish – one where citations and health codes have sometimes hindered community nourishment.
+But this alternative ecosystem of community aid exists in a legal gray area, reports LAist contributor Lil Kalish – one where citations and health codes have sometimes hindered community nourishment.

 Jury trials haven’t resumed yet in L.A.
 County, but they could next month.
 Emily Elena Dugdale reports that the Superior Court is holding one trial with a jury as a beta test, which will start this morning.

 Never miss an LAist story.
 Sign up for our daily newsletters.

 Money (And The Census) Matters: Long Beach Mayor Robert Garcia has announced plans to give money — no strings attached — to a select group of city residents, under a universal basic income plan.
 Census workers deployed in L.A.
 County have just five weeks left to tally a very hard-to-count region.